Causal Climate Emulation with Bayesian Filtering: Causal Discovery with Single-Parent Decoding

 \subsection{Parameter sharing}

-The original model parameterizes the distribution of the observations with one neural network per grid point and variables, and the transition model with one neural network per latent variable, leading to the number of neural networks linearly increasing with the number of latents and input dimensions.
+The original model parameterizes the distribution of the observations with one neural network per grid point and variables, and the transition model with one neural network per latent variable, leading to a linear increase in neural networks with the number of latents and input dimensions.
 We implement parameter sharing for computational efficiency.
 More precisely, there is now a single neural network to parameterize the mapping and a single neural network to parameterize the transition model.
 The neural networks take as input a positional embedding that is learned through training, and represents each grid location and input variable (non-linear mapping from latents to observations), and each latent (non-linear transition model).